JoeStrout/Farmtronics/ROADMAP.md

 These will be addressed ASAP.

 - When you pick up a bot, its inventory is reset, and anything other than the starter tools is lost.
-- If you leave the farm while a bot is chopping down a tree or stump (with an axe), when you return it may be trying to use a scythe instead.

 ## Coming Soon

-- Bots can walk (er, roll) through boulders and stumps.
-- Movable UI, so (if your screen is big enough) you can move it to the side and see your bot at the same time

 ## Unscheduled Future Version